 - Tetrahydrocannabinol (THC) is the chemical that induces psychotic effects and cognitive impairment.

 The effects of marijuana vary by strain, and because of this, the drug is considered part of three categories: hallucinogens, stimulants, and depressants.
-THC produces hallucinogenic effects, which generally alter the user’s perception of reality.
-Hallucinations caused by marijuana are mild in comparison to other drugs, and distort the perception of time, heightened sensory perception, distorted sense of cognition, and spatial distance.

 There are a variety of different ways people use marijuana, other than the standard method of smoking.
 Marijuana comes in several forms, including edibles, beverages, and even topical creams.